 With more senior care options available today than ever before, choosing the right care community is more complex.
 If you’re looking for high-quality care for yourself or your loved one who needs long-term or short-term skilled nursing care, there are a variety of factors to consider.
-First, exactly what is a skilled nursing facility?
+First, exactly what is a skilled nursing facility or the more outdated term, nursing home?
 Skilled nursing is a type of care for people with medical needs caused by chronic illness, injury or ongoing health conditions that require specialized care delivered by round-the-clock licensed nurses and therapists.

 While many basic types of care and services are standard in any given skilled nursing facility, many other factors are drastically different — factors some might overlook.
 Comparing skilled nursing communities is a discerning process, but these tips should help narrow your selection.